randallmitchell/HealthyRecipes/README.md

 - usecases tests validate business rules
 - viewmodel tests validates UI rules
 - services and views should not make decisions or interpret information
 - services transmit data using their own DTO that interprets into app usecase API modeling.
+- the navigation system uses a mechanic called "flows" that implement a user experience concept.
+  - _i've found them more agreeable than some other more generic [and subsequently more disjointed] navigation schemes I've worked with in the past.
+Aligning with the product conceptually is quite often a boon._

 # Big ticket functional tech items for the near future
 - ~~error handling~~